vjeantet/bitfan/processors/input-file/README.md

 How often (in seconds) we expand the filename patterns in the path option to discover new files to watch.
-Default value is 15 When value is 0, processor will read file, one time, on start.
+Default value is 15 When value is 0, processor will read file, one time, on event.

 ### exclude
 * Value type is array